christosgalano/devops-with-github/docs/security/secret_scanning.md

 You can configure Secret Scanning to scan your repositories automatically or manually.
 Automatic scanning integrates with your existing workflows, providing feedback on pull requests, and preventing secrets from being merged into your codebase.
 Manual scanning allows you to scan your repositories on-demand, providing immediate feedback on any potential secrets.

-## Benefits of Using Secret Scanning
+## Benefits of using Secret Scanning

 1. Improves Security: Secret Scanning helps you find and remediate potential secrets in your codebase, improving the overall security of your applications.